Euchre: Making trump

 The eldest hand (to the left of the dealer) opens the auction and may either 'order it up' (= accept the turnup as trump) or 'turn it down' (= pass), in which case the next player in turn has the same options and so on.
-The team that order it up are the 'makers'.
-(Note: Although this term does not occur until later sources.)
+The team that orders it up, are the 'makers'.
 If all pass, the dealer does not exchange, and another round of bidding begins with eldest who may make trump of any other suit.
 If all pass again and dealer does not want to make trump, the cards are thrown in and the next dealer deals.